What is Early Dance?

 Join us on the dance floor of history – Learn how to dance Britain’s heritage or help to pass it on

-If you love dance and want to help safeguard and pass on its earliest forms in the UK and Europe, join us now.
+If you love dance and want to help safeguard and pass on its earliest forms in the UK and Europe, Join Us Now.
 Help to secure a thriving future for early dance.
-Membership

 What can the EDC offer you?